ansible/workshops/exercises/ansible_security/2.1-suspicious/README.md

 [student<X>@ansible ~]$ ansible-playbook triage_log_sources.yml
 ```

+In Check Point SmartConsole you might even see a little window pop up in the bottom left corner informing you about the progress.
+If that gets stuck at 10% you can usually safely ignore it, the log exporter works anyway.

 ## Step 1.6 - Verify the log source configuration

 Before that Ansible playbook was invoked, QRadar wasn’t receiving any data from Snort or Check Point.
 Immediately after, without any further intervention by us as security analyst, Check Point logs start to appear in the QRadar log overview.

 Log onto the QRadar web UI.
-Click on Log Activity.
+Click on **Log Activity**.
 As you will see, there are a lot of logs coming in all the time:

 ![QRadar Log Activity showing logs from Snort and Check Point](images/qradar_log_activity.png)